Scottheasman/pkilab/readmeC.md

 ---

-## 9\.
-Certificate Templates, Autoenrollment, and Horizon VDI (Omnissa)
+1. Certificate Templates, Autoenrollment, and Horizon VDI (Omnissa)\
   Goal: Define and publish the minimum certificate templates, enable autoenrollment, and support Horizon VDI user certificates.

-6.1 Create AD groups for template security
+6.1 Create AD groups for template security\
 Create these global security groups (in AD Users and Computers):

 * PKI Web Servers — add web servers (flweb1$, nyweb1$) or any server that needs a Web Server cert.